awsdocs/amazon-rds-user-guide/doc_source/USER_PIOPS.StorageTypes.md

 Although you can reduce the amount of IOPS provisioned for your instance, you can't reduce the amount of General Purpose SSD or magnetic storage allocated\.

 In most cases, scaling storage doesn't require any outage and doesn't degrade performance of the server\.
 After you modify the storage IOPS for a DB instance, the status of the DB instance is **storage\-optimization**\.
-The DB instance is fully operational after a storage modification\.

 **Note**
-You can't make further storage modifications until six \(6\) hours after storage optimization has completed on the instance\.
+Storage optimization can take several hours\.
+You can't make further storage modifications for either six \(6\) hours or until storage optimization has completed on the instance, whichever is longer\.

 ### Console<a name="User_PIOPS.Increase.con"></a>